Design that drives action

 James B. Duke Professor of Psychology & Behavioral Economics at Duke University

-Dan is the James B. Duke Professor of Psychology & Behavioral Economics at Duke university, where he holds appointments at the Fuqua School of Business, the Center for Cognitive Neuroscience, the School of Medicine, and the department of Economics.
+Dan is the James B. Duke Professor of Psychology & Behavioral Economics at Duke university, where he holds appointments at the Fuqua School of Business, the Center for Cognitive Neuroscience stock trading platform in India, the School of Medicine, and the department of Economics.
 He is also the founding member of the Center for Advanced Hindsight.